SilentNightSound/GI-Model-Importer/README.md

 &nbsp;
 ## Acknowledgements

-Huge thank you to DarkStarSword and bo3b for 3dmigoto!
+Huge thank you to DarkStarSword, bo3b and Chiri for 3dmigoto!